WITS/blueprint.js/README.md

 blueprint.js provides a versatile function for easily creating DOM elements and element templates with highly readable code.
 It tiny, fast, and it doesn't try to create it's own Turing-complete language just to make DOM elements.
 That's what JavaScript is for.

+# Demo

+To see an example of how blueprint.js works, [check out this page](https://wits.github.io/blueprint.js/demo).
+The code that creates all the visible elements in the demo is [here](https://wits.github.io/blueprint.js/demo.js).

 # Usage

 ## Load blueprint.js